One leaf and so many uses! I love Bathua! Add it to Sarson ka Saag or make Bathua Raita or Bathua Parantha!

 I love Bathua and there so are many things one can do with bathua.
 Here is a list of things I could think of to use Bathua in our daily cooking!

-I love Bathua and one of the most common use of Bathua is in making Sarsoon ka Saag, my granny used to say that it’s criminal to make Sarsoon ka saag without bathua added to it.
+#1: One of the most common use of Bathua is using it in the making of Sarsoon ka Saag, my granny used to say that it’s criminal to make Sarsoon ka saag without bathua added to it.

-- Make pies and puffs.
+#4.
+Make pies and puffs.
 Bathua makes for a pleasantly surprisingly addition to the tarts and pies.
 Think of the spinach pies and now try replacing Spinach with Bathua for an even more flavourful dish